-As visitors to Baucau will no doubt attest, Watabo’o beach is a prime getaway in East Timor.
+As visitors to Baucau will no doubt attest, Watabo’o beach is a prime getaway in Timor-Leste.
 Miles upon miles of golden beaches are ripe for exploration, while the rolling hills and groves of palm trees offer a peaceful shield to those looking for a touch of solitude or a quiet few beers at the beach’s tiki bar.

 Travellers in search of the perfect sunrise will not be disappointed: Watabo’o allows for some of the most gloriously pure daybreaks in the whole of Asia.
 Try schlepping along the beach from Baucau Beach Bungalows and head up the slight incline.
 You won’t be disappointed.